P1llus/genlog/README.md

 ## Configuration

-genlog uses YAML for configuration.
+`genlog` uses YAML for loading the details about its task, unless specified in code like the example above.
+It uses the normal golang template syntax, the list of availble functions can be found [here](#template-functions)

 Here's an example:

 ```yaml
 # Optional seed for reproducible generation, uncomment to use